What do I need to know about Advance Care Directives?

 An Advance Care Directive, commonly known as a living will, is a document that outlines a person's wishes and directions regarding their future healthcare.
 It comes into effect only if a person's health deteriorates to an extent, they become unable to make and communicate their own decisions to their family members and most importantly treating health professionals.

-In New South Wales, an Advance Care Directive is not a formal legal document like a Will, however, they have been upheld by the NSW Supreme Court.
+In New South Wales, an Advance Care Directive are upheld by the NSW Supreme Court.
 The NSW health system will follow the Advanced Care Directive if it provides clear and specific instructions about the medical care you will or will not accept.
+The Advance Care Directive can include directions about:

 - Medical treatment and procedures you would accept or refuse